A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Introduction

 For most galaxies, we are forced to rely on photometric redshifts (photo-zs) from either optical/near-infrared (NIR) or full panchromatic spectral energy distribution (SED) modeling \citep[e.g.,][]{brammer08, dacunha15, battisti+19, boquien19}, or from various FIR color- or template-based methods \citep[e.g.,][]{hughes97, barger00, aretxaga03, casey13, ivison16, casey20, barger22}.
 While state-of-the-art photo-z codes achieve excellent redshift accuracy for the broader galaxy population, for very dusty sources the results are more likely to be uncertain, or to fail catastrophically \citep[e.g.,][]{zavala23, jin24}.
 Highly complete spectroscopic coverage is essential in order to test and refine our current photo-z methods for DSFGs.

 Early DSFG studies were somewhat biased by the necessity of using probabilistic optical counterparts or by requiring radio counterpart identifications \citep[e.g.,][]{barger99, chapman05, aretxaga07, chapin09, yun12} and therefore reported varying results for the overall DSFG redshift distribution.
 As unbiased studies have been made possible by interferometers such as the Atacama Large Millimeter/submillimeter Array (ALMA), they have converged on a median redshift of around $z\sim2.6$, increasing slightly with increasing flux and selection wavelength.
-Most show an asymmetric redshift distribution spanning roughly $1\lesssim z \lesssim 4$ with a small subset at higher redshifts \citep[][]{dacunha15, cowie18, simpson20, dudzeviciute20}.
+Most show an asymmetric redshift distribution spanning roughly $1\lesssim z \lesssim 4$, with a small subset at higher redshifts \citep[][]{dacunha15, cowie18, simpson20, dudzeviciute20}.

-However, to date, the only fully spectroscopically and flux-complete ALMA samples sit at the very bright end ($\falma>25$~mJy; the South Pole Telescope sample of \citealt{reuter20}, which are mostly strongly lensed) and the very faint end (ASPECS; \citealt{aravena20}, with only two sources that have $\falma>2.25$~mJy).
+Currently, however, the only flux-complete and nearly or fully spectroscopically complete ALMA samples sit at the very bright end ($\falma>25$~mJy; {the 81 galaxies} in the South Pole Telescope sample, which are mostly strongly lensed; \citealt{reuter20}) and the very faint end ({32 secure ASPECS sources}, with only two having $\falma>2.25$~mJy; \citealt{aravena20}).
 By contrast, for ALMA follow-up studies of James Clerk Maxwell Telescope (JCMT)/SCUBA-2 850~$\mu$m surveys, with single-dish flux limits of $\fsm \sim $3--10~mJy, the total spec-z fraction is typically $\sim$5--40\% \citep[][]{danielson17, dudzeviciute20, simpson20, mckinney25}, even in very well-studied fields, with full spectroscopic completeness only at the very brightest ends of the samples \citep[$\gtrsim$10--12~mJy; e.g.,][]{birkin21, chen22}.

 With longer wavelength coverage, better sensitivity, and no atmospheric transmission concerns, JWST appears to be a powerful new tool for obtaining spec-zs for DSFGs.
 Four years into JWST's operation, there are now thousands of published JWST/NIRSpec spectra across key legacy fields, including for very dusty and high-redshift objects \citep[e.g.,][]{cooper25, degraaff25, barrufet25}.
-However, it is unclear to date how successful JWST has been at confirming redshifts for the overall DSFG population, and what the prospects are for completing the spectroscopic census, particularly towards the highest redshifts and at the faint end of the luminosity function.
+However, to date, it is unclear how successful JWST has been at confirming redshifts for the overall DSFG population and what the prospects are for completing the spectroscopic census, particularly at the highest redshifts and the faint end of the luminosity function.